ankitkumar131/restaurant-website/README.md

 ## Demo Credentials

 For testing purposes, you can use the following credentials:
-- Email: john@example.com
-- Password: password123

-- Email: admin@foofio.com
+- Email: admin@foodio.com
-- Password: admin123

-- admin@cakewebsite.com
-- admin1234
+- Password: admin1234

 ## Additional Resources